 The 7-foot Asik, of Turkey, started all of the 76 games in which he played last season, averaging 7.3 points and 9.8 rebounds.
 The 29-year-old big man was acquired in a trade with Houston in 2014.
 With Asik's contract, the Pelicans will be permitted to exceed the salary cap because of a so-called "Larry Bird" exception that the league created in order to help teams retain their own players.
 His contract contains a team option in the fifth year.

 The 6-8 Cunningham, who is 28, averaged 5.2 points and 3.9 rebounds in 66 games with 27 starts last season.

 Ajinca, a 7-footer from France, had his best NBA season while serving primarily as a reserve.
 The 27-year-old averaged 6.5 points and 4.6 rebounds, and his production increased substantially when he received substantial playing time in a game.
 He recorded five double-doubles and scored in double figures 20 times, including a career-high 24 points in a victory over Miami.

-The 28-year-old Cunningham was relied upon mostly for his defense.
-His contract includes a third-year player option.
-His return gives the Pelicans nearly all of their regulars back for next season except guard Norris Cole, who remains a restricted free agent.
+The Pelicans now have all of their prominent regulars from last season under contract except guard Norris Cole, who remains a restricted free agent.